 We all feel the strain in our muscles the day after a major workout.
 Understanding our physiology during exercise is key to ensuring healthy muscle recovery post-workout.
-So what is actually happening to our muscles during exercise and recovery?
+So, what is actually happening to our muscles during exercise and recovery?

 Muscles and metabolism

 The circulatory system needs to compensate for the increase in metabolic activity in our muscles.
-It needs to transport more oxygen and nutrients, and quickly disposal of the carbon dioxide waste product, which it does by increasing our heart and breathing rate.
+It needs to transport more oxygen and nutrients and quickly dispose of the carbon dioxide waste product, which it does by increasing our heart and breathing rate.

 Exercise requires large amounts of energy, which the body provides to the muscles that need it most.
 Adenosine triphosphate (ATP) is the principal metabolite that provides energy for all our biology and allows our muscles to contract .

-Mitochondria are mostly concentrated in muscle cells, where they produce the ATP to power muscle contractions.
+Mitochondria are mostly concentrated in muscle cells, producing the ATP to power muscle contractions.
 Since ATP cannot be effectively stored in cells, it needs to be continually created according to supply and demand.

-During exercise, respiration goes into hyperdrive to provide enough energy demanded by our muscles.
-If not enough oxygen is available, the body instead produces ATP from glycogen through an anaerobic process, with another byproduct being lactic acid.
+During exercise, respiration goes into hyperdrive to provide enough energy for our muscles’ demands.
+If not enough oxygen is available, the body produces ATP from glycogen through an anaerobic process, with another byproduct being lactic acid.

-The effect of different types of exercise
+How does different types of exercise affect the body?

 This causes the feeling of muscle soreness you might be familiar with the day after exercise.
 While these tears are normal and essential to the process of building muscle, over-training can lead to larger tears and injuries like muscle strains.

-It also has a range of holistic health benefits; it can enlarge your heart for better blood flow, increase lung capacity, improve metabolism and coordination.
-However, it is not the best choice of exercise if you are looking to grow your muscles for aesthetic purposes.
+It also has a range of holistic health benefits; it can enlarge your heart for better blood flow, increase lung capacity, and improve metabolism and coordination.
+However, it is not the best exercise choice if you want to grow your muscles for aesthetic purposes.

 This is where strength training comes in, which increases muscle size through repetitive resistance exercises.
-You can do this using weights, resistance bands or simply against your own body weight.
+You can do this using weights, resistance bands, or simply against your own body weight.
 This forces your muscles to contract as hard as possible, increasing the contractile filaments within the muscle and making them appear larger.

 Some forms of exercise like swimming involve a combination of the two types, as it improves endurance and involves resistance against the water .

 Rest is as important as training itself, as this is where muscles are rebuilt and grow back bigger.
-Muscle recovery also gives your body a change to repair all the damage caused by exercise and clear lactic acid from your system.
+Muscle recovery also gives your body a chance to repair all the damage caused by exercise and clear lactic acid from your system.

 During recovery, satellite cells repair the microscopic tears sustained during exercise.
 They replicate, mature and fuse to the damaged muscle fibres, forming a new muscle protein strand that increases the size and strength of the muscle to ensure it can keep up with future demand.

 While muscle recovery is a natural process that the body does by itself over time, there are some helpful tricks to speed up the process so you can get back to training: